To be considered for admission to the Dental Hygiene program, the applicant must:

 - Apply and be fully admitted to Albany State University before May 1st of each year.

 - A $20 application fee (subject to change) is required at the time you apply to the institution.

 - Declare Health Science as your primary major and Pre-Dental Hygiene as the secondary major.

-- For transfer students, official transcripts must be sent to the ASU Registrar’s Office and must be received by the June 1 deadline.
+- For transfer students, official transcripts from all colleges or universities ever attended must be submitted to the ASU Registrar’s Office and must be received by the June 1 deadline.

-- Note that admission to the college does not ensure admission to the DH program.
+- Please note that admission to the college does not ensure admission to the DH program.

 - Submit the completed DH application packet and requirements by the June 1 deadline.